skiffos/SkiffOS/README.md

 [virt/virtualbox]: ./configs/virt/virtualbox
 [virt/wsl]: ./configs/virt/wsl

-All targets marked "tested" use automated end-to-end testing on real hardware.
-Targets marked "Obsolete" are discontinued by their manufacturer but still have a corresponding SkiffOS configuration and should still work.

 Adding support for a board involves creating a Skiff configuration package for the board, as described above.
 If you have a device that is not yet supported by SkiffOS, please **[open an issue].**